Books by Indra Sena

 from Noir Books

-I compare my first book, Closet Full of Coke, to film noir.
-Noir films have no heroes, and most everyone is destroyed by the end.
-Viewers cringe while helplessly watching characters slip towards their inevitable demise, driven by an unending series of bad choices.
+I compare my books to Film Noir, where there are no heroes and people cringe while helplessly watching characters slip down the rabbit hole towards their inevitable demise, driven by an unending series of bad choices.

 So I published it myself and started Noir Books.
 Now it has a true ending instead of an ending that “tests” with marketing.